 - Digitally, by photographing/scanning your Book Bands, or by creating a new piece of Digital Art, and uploading them to the ImagiNation blog: Imaginationeast.org.uk

 Once you have completed the ImagiNATION Challenge you will be automatically entered into our Prize Draw!

 Look out for more information in your local library and start turning reading on its head!

 ImaginATION is a partnership project between the libraries in the East of England, supported by funding from Arts Council England.

 We also have lots of opportunities for young people aged 12+ to volunteer to help with the challenge.
 From helping host events and activities to registering readers and listening to the children talk about the books they have read.
 Ask at your local library for details of how to sign up as a volunteer.
 The documents you need are below.

 This year we are also offering young people aged 13-24 the opportunity to become a Reading Hack and develop their volunteering experience .

 Summer Reading Challenge statistics

 The annual Summer Reading Challenge helps get three quarters of a million children across the country into libraries each year to keep up their reading skills and confidence.
-This year over 102,500 children took part across the East of England.
+Last year over 102,500 children took part across the East of England.